 3) Communicate house rules.
 Before your child is allowed a phone, he or she should be well-aware of any pre established house rules.
 Discuss your expectations for mobile behavior and the consequences for failing to meet those expectations, but also discuss the potential legal and social repercussions of sending inappropriate pictures or spreading them online, whether they are of your child or not.

 4) Understand the technology that your child is using.
-Some of the sites he frequents could have messaging and photo-sharing options that you might not even know existed.
+Be familiar with all the functions of the technology devices your child is using on their phones, including social network sites, gaming systems, chat sites, etc. Some of these could have messaging and photo-sharing options that you might not even know existed.

-In addition to tips, uKnowKids has put together a resources page specifically for sexting.
-This page includes infographics, tip sheets, and blog entries about sexting prevention and other ways to keep children safe from predators online and on mobile phones. uKnowKids has also created an eBook entitled “Understanding Sexting: Nine Essential Things Every Parent Should Know” that can be downloaded free.
+In addition to tips, uKnowKids has put together a resources page.
+This page includes infographics, tip sheets, and blog entries about prevention and other ways to keep children safe from predators online and on mobile phones. uKnowKids has also created an eBook entitled “Understanding Sexting: Nine Essential Things Every Parent Should Know” that can be downloaded free.

 Tim’s son had a scary incident stemming from an online and mobile phone encounter with a child predator.
 Since that time, Tim has made it his mission to educate himself about internet and mobile safety and spread the lessons he learned to as many parents as possible.
-If you are interested in speaking with Tim or want more information about sexting tips, uKnowKids or product distribution, email Callie at charris(at)uknow(dot)com.
+If you are interested in speaking with Tim or want more information, email Callie at charris(at)uknow(dot)com.